MedicalGenomicsLab/Vigelint/CVPO/README.md

 # Automated Steps - Creating the Rosetta Stone (NCBIxENSG)

 Update the 'fileloc' variable in the Rosetta_Script.R.
-Run the script.
+Run the script using the following command:

     R Rosetta_Script.R

-Note the location of file produced from this work, for the
+Note the variable describing the location of file produced from this work needs to be updated for your system.

 <h2> Running CVPO </h2>